Foldable phones: The next move matters most

-The foldable phone revolution has hit a series of speed bumps that threaten to derail what was once heralded as one of the biggest leaps for mobile phones.
-Foldable phones promised to double the screen size and revolutionize design at a time when phone sales have waned amid lackluster aesthetic upgrades.
+The foldable phone revolution has hit a wall.
+Massive delays threaten to derail the momentum that the new phone category -- part phone, part table -- heralded as one of the biggest leaps for mobile phones.
+Foldable phones promise to double the device's screen size with a large, bendable screen and revolutionize design at a time when phone sales have waned amid lackluster design upgrades.
 Samsung and Huawei wanted their Galaxy Fold and Mate X to prove how exciting and successful a foldable phone could be.
-Instead, we got a lot of flash and, so far, little substance.
+Instead, their futures are in question.

-Now, after significant delays to the Galaxy Fold and Mate X, Samsung and Huawei are learning the hard way that what happens next is crucial to their respective foldable futures -- and could help or hurt the chances of unreleased devices in this new foldable category.
+After significant delays to the Galaxy Fold and Mate X, what happens next is crucial to Samsung and Huawei's respective foldable futures -- and could help or hurt the chances of unreleased foldable devices from other brands.

 Foldable phones were meant to be the future, but sales holds on the $2,600 Mate X and $1,980 Galaxy Fold could to make the new designs DOA as excitement sours into disappointment.
 Samsung delayed the Fold when the screens on some reviewers' test phones kept breaking (ours didn't).
 Huawei delayed the Mate X to "improve" the screen, the Wall Street Journal reported, though Huawei surely also wants to avoid the same fate that befell the Fold's delicate plastic display.